 The Nominations Committee ensures that the Board and its committees have the right balance of skills, knowledge, experience, independence and diversity to enable them to discharge their duties and responsibilities effectively.
 The Board firmly believes in the importance of a diverse Board, in its broadest sense and promotes an inclusive culture across the Society.
 The Board believes the diversity of skills, knowledge, experience, backgrounds, opinions and other distinctions, including gender, age and race strengthens the capability of the Board and, therefore, the effectiveness of its independence, judgement and decision making.
 Its diversity and inclusion policy recognises an effective and diverse board has the foundations to be able to support stakeholders' views, challenge management and achieve the Society's overall strategic aims by having a wider range of perspectives represented at Board level.
-The Board has set itself a target of ensuring that one third of its directors are women and during the year comprised 14% while the Leadership Team comprised 25% women and their direct reports 46%.
-The Board is conscious that it needs to take positive action to improve its gender target and has initiated a search to fill the current Non-Executive Director vacancy with a female candidate.
+The Board has set itself a target of ensuring that one third of its directors are women and currently comprises 25% while the Leadership Team comprises 14% women and their direct reports over 50%.
+The hire of a new female Non-Executive Director during the year helped increase the Board's gender diversity although it recognises that there is more to do to reach its target.
+The Board will keep this under review, particularly when appointing new directors in the future.

 Following an evaluation of the role and capabilities required for a particular appointment, new appointees to the Board are made on merit and against objective criteria.
 Candidates for Non-Executive Director roles are identified in a variety of ways, including inviting applications from members, through professional search, press and online advertisements.
-An executive search and selection firm, Nurole, has been engaged to assist the Society in its recruitment of a new Non-Executive Director.
+An executive search and selection firm, Nurole, was engaged to assist the Society in its recent recruitment of a new Non-Executive Director.